ErlingSigurdson/Billy/README.md

 [![gitflic-ru](https://img.shields.io/badge/gitflic-ru-red)](https://gitflic.ru/project/efimov-d-v/billy/blob?file=README.ru.md&branch=main)

 ### News and milestones
-- **14.01.2024** - the sketch is successfully run on a ESP32-C6 module using
+- **14.01.2024** - the sketch is successfully run on an ESP32-C6 module using
 [3.0.0-alpha3 version of the ESP32 Arduino core by Espressif Systems](https://github.com/espressif/arduino-esp32/milestone/4).
-- **24.06.2024** - v.1.3 released, with certain major changes made:
+- **25.06.2024** - v.1.3 released, with certain major changes made:
-    - PWM output support added, and thus the project's name changed from "Billy the Relay" to just "Billy".
+    - PWM output support added, and thus the project name was changed from "Billy the Relay" to just "Billy".
     - The code was refactored significantly.
 Among other things, command handler functions are now declared and defined in separate files, not in the .ino file.
+    - Local TCP server will now restart automatically in case of a lost and subsequently restored connection to an access point.
+    - Introduced a data format check for configs update commands.

 ### TODO list
 1. Add a PWM output control panel to the web interface.
 2. Add a Bluetooth Low Energy (BLE) support.
-3. Add support for switching between station (STA) and access point (AP) Wi-Fi modes, and afterwards make this switching runtime.
+3. Add a support for switching between station (STA) and access point (AP) Wi-Fi modes, and afterwards make this switching possible in runtime.

 ***